lorenzowalz/Master/BuzzCoin/doc/README_windows.txt

 Intro
 -----
-MintCoin is a free open source project derived from NovaCoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+BuzzCoin is a free open source project derived from NovaCoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
 Built on the foundation of Bitcoin and NovaCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.